One Desk, Three Women, Three Eras, One Earth

 Rachel Carson raised the first red flag that chemical companies were poisoning our environment.
 Then along came the internet screaming daily about ecological disasters.
 “Outrage!
 We can’t let this happen, Sign this petition.”
 I took up every cause, wrote emails, donated money, hit “share” a zillion times.
 But wondered how much of it made a difference?

-My sister brought me the old family desk warning me that it must always stay in the family.
+My sister brought me the old family desk warning that it must always stay in the family.
 I buried the desk under boxes and files of environmental activism.
-Only when I was on the verge of losing everything – my husband, homestead, and community – did I uncover that little desk and began to listen to the silence.
+Only when faced with the reality that a proposed dam would submerge all that we’d worked for and I would lose everything – my husband, homestead, and community – did I uncover that little desk and began to listen to the silence.

-Here in San Francisco, the sea encroaches daily, immigrants swarm in from the Pacific, fires scorch the land, the earth trembles.
-I work in the city as a pediatric doctor, but few babies are born – and the few that live have flesh so infused with nano-plastics and endocrine systems so topsy-turvey that they can hardly eat what we call food or breathe what remains of the air.
+Here in San Francisco, I live in a world shaped by the actions and inactions of generations before me.
+The sea encroaches daily, immigrants swarm in from the Pacific, fires scorch the land, the earth trembles.
+I work as a pediatric doctor, but few babies are born – and the few that live have flesh so infused with nano-plastics and endocrine systems so topsy-turvey that they can hardly eat what we call food or breathe what remains of the air.

 Recently, beneath the constant chattering of news and directions from the Nib implanted behind my ear, I’m hearing whispers of another voice – like something’s calling me to “come home and find me.”